ducphan122/spring-food-ordering-system/documentation/Order-container-intergration-test.md

+# Order-container-intergration-test
 ## What are we testing?
 - We are mainly testing the concurrent and optimistic locking mechanism of the Order Payment Saga.
 - In this integration test, we will create simple sql scripts to set up and clean up the test data.

 ## Optimistic Locking Test
+- There are 3 approaches to test concurrent:
+  - Threads with CountDownLatch
+  - Threads with join
+  - Using ExecutorService

 In a database, optimistic locking is a strategy used to ensure data consistency when multiple transactions are trying to update the same data concurrently.
 It works by checking if the data has been modified by another transaction before committing the changes.
 This is typically implemented using a version number or timestamp.

 In the SQL schema, the `payment_outbox` and `restaurant_approval_outbox` tables have a `version` column, which is likely used for optimistic locking.
 The idea is that when a transaction reads a row, it also reads the version number.
 When it tries to update the row, it checks if the version number is the same as when it was read.
 If the version number has changed, it means another transaction has modified the row, and the current transaction should be aborted or retried.